ConstantinoSchillebeeckx/sp-nov/README.md

 - can view only non-issue specimens
 - read only access to data

-Editor
+Contributor
 - can view all specimens
 - has access to 'View' dropdown
 - can edit all data except for 'imgs' meta key

+Author
+- same priviledges as Contributor but can upload images

 Administrator
-- like editor but with added priveledge of editing the 'imgs' key
+- like Author but with added priveledge of editing the 'imgs' key

 ## Notes:
 - a specimen is considered 'finished' if the specimen has data for both Collector and Number; in this case, the key 'status' will be set to 'finished'
 - by default, any newly added specimen will have the status 'unfinished'
+- an internal wordpress only ID is associated with each uploaded specimen; this ID is independent of the number associated with the specimen (that which is defined on the label)